Teacher Education (PDP)

 Admission selection is generally given to students whose applications show experience with and commitment to community service that may include teaching or other helping roles.

-Because of the number of well qualified PDP applicants, it is unlikely that candidates who have been unsuccessful in four previous competitions will be considered favorably in any subsequent competition.
+Because of the number of well qualified PDP applicants, it is unlikely that candidates who have been unsuccessful in four previous competitions will be considered favourably in any subsequent competition.
 Those who have been unsuccessful in gaining entry on at least four occasions are discouraged from further application.

 The program’s duration is four terms.